Ingredients for 6-7 servings:

 - To wrap a dumpling, put a wonton wrapper on your left hand and paint edges of the wrapper lightly with cold water.
 Put ½ teaspoon of the filling in the center.
 Fold the wrapper in half to form a triangle, and seal it tightly by pinching edges together with your fingers.
 Place the dumplings on baking paper.

 - Finally we will prepare the soup.
 Cook the noodles in a separate pan, drain and set aside.
 Carefully add the wonton dumplings to the pan with the chicken stock and cook for 5-6 minutes.
 The dumplings are fully cooked in 3-4 minutes, but we keep them longer in the stock to fully transfer their flavour to the soup.
 Add soy sauce to taste.

-- Put the cooked noodles and a half of the blanched pak choi in each serving bowl, add the wonton soup and garnish with sesame oil, sesame seeds, micro plants, green onion and cilantro.
+- Put the cooked noodles and a half of the blanched pak choi in each serving bowl, add the wonton soup and garnish with sesame oil, soy sauce, spicy oil, sesame seeds, micro plants, green onion and cilantro.
 Enjoy!